Batu CavesCurrently Open [Closes at 09:00 pm]

 - Gombak star Hotel

 Love this?
-Explore the entire list of things to do in Kuala Lumpur before you plan your trip.
+Explore the entire list of places to visit in Kuala Lumpur before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Kuala Lumpur and book an accommodation of your choice.